20460546Wan/comp7940-lab1/readme.md

-this repo is for HKBU comp 7940
+this repo is for HKBU comp 7940, testing how to use git